-Start by checking various Care Home websites such as the Care Quality Commission website via: http://www.cqc.org.uk/ There is as also a section on the website that displays all the latest checks.
-As also a search bar where you can search for a specific Care/Nursing home and thereafter you can view all the relevant information and CQC report finding.
-As also view if they have had any recent penalties, what they scored on their last inspection, and how they rate in comparison to other nursing homes in the area.
+Start by checking various Care Home websites such as the Care Quality Commission website.
+There is a section on the website that displays all the latest checks.
+As also a search bar where you can search for a specific Care/Nursing home and thereafter you can view all the relevant information and CQC report findings.
+As also view, if they have had any recent penalties, what they scored on their last inspection, and how they rate in comparison to other nursing homes in the area.
 Look at the staffing levels within the Home.
 As if your loved one is diagnosed with dementia—they are going to be in need of constant care and attention.
-Whilst walking around count the number of staff that you see to gauge the ratio of aid to patients within the nursing home.
-Ask the Home employees how often they switch patients.
+Whilst walking around count the number of staff that you see to gauge the ratio of care to patients within the nursing or care home.
+Ask the Care Home employees how often they switch patients.

 It is not uncommon that nursing homes do not have a committed staff member to one specific patient.
 If you wish to discuss this area, ensure you do so before you decide the nursing home.

 Look at the rooms situation.
 In some cases, the nursing home or care home may have 2 people sharing a room, each with their own TV.
 If you are concerned with it being too loud and noisy for your loved one then simply talk to the staff or Home Manager.
 Take note of the smell in the Home.
 The Care or Nursing Home should always smell like a nicely kept home.
 In fact, ask yourself if you would be happy staying there.
 Any house with a bad smell or stench suggests poor cleanliness.

 Look and ask about the activities they offer in the Nursing/Care Home.
 They should offer more than just bingo or dominos!
 The more active they are and socially involved the better.